dcooney/react-npm-starter/README.md

 Testing your package locally involves importing the component directly into the demo application.

-With the local development server running, locate the `App.tsx` file found in the root of the `src` directory.
+With the local development server running, open the `App.tsx` file found in the root of the `src` directory.
 Modify this file accordingly to import the component as you would any other React component and then continue building out the package until the functionality is working as expected.

-Read more about [Package Testing](#compiling) below.
+Distrubuted npm packages require futher, more robust testing, so read more about [Package Testing](#compiling) below.

 ### Package.json